peterennis/angular-stencil/README.md

   ...
 }
 ```

-Stencil components are very similar to react components.
+Stencil components are very similar to React components.
 They have the same lifecycle methods and of course they also need a `render` function.
 So let's add one:

 ```jsx
 import { Component } from '@stencil/core';